ucsb-cs56/w20/_labWIP/f19-lab07a.md

    useful in and of itself.
 In the next step, we'll do something useful with that information.

-   This step will end with a second pull request.
+   This step will end with a pull request.
 You should then merge that pull request into master.

-9. In this step, we'll make yet another branch where we do something useful with the information on the results page.
+5. In this step, we'll make yet another branch where we do something useful with the information on the results page.
 We'll make a call to an API that provides information in JSON format.